will-in-wi/letsencrypt-webfaction/README.md

 [![Code Climate](https://codeclimate.com/github/will-in-wi/letsencrypt-webfaction/badges/gpa.svg)](https://codeclimate.com/github/will-in-wi/letsencrypt-webfaction)

+*Note: if you find this useful and are setting up a new account, you can support me a little by using [my WebFaction affiliate link](https://www.webfaction.com/?aid=49923).
+I think I get a 10% referal bonus from whatever you spend at WebFaction.
+Thanks!*

 ## Installation

 This utility works on [CentOS 6 and 7 boxes](https://docs.webfaction.com/user-guide/server.html#finding-your-server-s-operating-system).
 The CentOS 5 systems do not have a new enough OpenSSL to include the algorithms required.
 You may be able to make this work using rbenv and compiling openssl yourself.
 A tutorial for CentOS 5 is available here: https://github.com/will-in-wi/letsencrypt-webfaction/wiki/Install-custom-OpenSSL-and-Ruby-on-CentOS-5-host